IT Knowledge

 Authorization for automated provisioning

 • Access Control Policies: Rules that define what resources are available to different users based on their roles, groups, or other attributes.
 Policies can be coarse-grained (broad access levels) or fine-grained (specific permissions).
+Attribute based access control is another method, where access decisions are made based on user identity attributes, supporting security policies like separation of duties and zero-trust.

 • Fine-Grained Authorization (FGA): A more detailed approach to access control that considers specific conditions, relationships, or attributes to determine access rights.
 This allows for highly customized access control policies.